 Watts does not know what your system has produced, nor does Watts know your actual consumption, because your simultaneous consumption and production are offset by each other before they ‘reach’ the meter.
 The graph shows how much electricity you have supplied to the grid for each hour.

-The graph for solar panels shows in a very clear and simple way both the consumption and delivery to the electricity grid.
-The green bars on the graph show consumption and the yellow bars show the electricity delivered to the grid.
+The graph for solar cells shows both consumption and supply to the grid in a very clear and simple way.
+The green bar on the graph shows consumption and the yellow bar shows delivery to the grid.